 The parable of the ‘talents’ or ‘bags of gold.’

-I have taken that analogy from the story that Jesus tells, of a master and his relationship with his three servants.
+Jesus tells a story, of a master and his relationship with his three servants.
 He entrusts them with his wealth, and gives five bags, two bags and then one bag of gold, to his servants, according to their ability.
 Then the master goes away on a journey.

 After a long time he returns to see what has happened to his investment.
 The servant with five bags has managed to gain five more, also the servant with three bags has gained three more.
 Both are commended by their master – what good servants.
 They had been faithful and productive.
 They had put to good use what they had been given.